dcourtois/clarisse_toolkit/Readme.md

 This is the documentation page for the class `ClarisseApp`.
 In contains everything that is usable for this class.
 The first part is the inheritance diagram of the class: `ClarisseApp` inherit from `GuiApp` (meaning it can do what `GuiApp` can) which inherits from `AppObject`, etc.

 After that are the methods of `ClarisseApp`.
-And after the list of methods, there is a few lines looking like `Public Member Functions inherited from ...`.
+And after the list of methods, there are a few lines looking like `Public Member Functions inherited from ...`.
 When you click on those lines, you will see the methods inherited from base classes.
 For instance if you click on the member functions inherited from `AppBase` and look at the end, you'll see a `get_version` method.
-And surely enough:
+This means that a `ClarisseApp` object can call this `get_version`
+method:
 ```python
 print(ix.application.get_version())